Home AI/ML Domain Adaptation for Time-Series Anomaly Detection: Complete Implementation Guide with Full Training Scripts

 python generate_synthetic_data.py --output_dir data/ --n_samples 20000

-You will get four CSV files.
-The source data has labels everywhere.
-The target training data has no labels—this is the whole point of domain adaptation.
-The target test data has labels so we can measure how well the adaptation worked.
+The script produces four CSV files.
+The source data is fully labeled.
+The target training data is unlabeled, which reflects the central premise of domain adaptation.
+The target test data is labeled so that the effectiveness of adaptation can be measured.

 Dataset Classes and Data Loading

-Time-series anomaly detection operates on windows: fixed-length slices of the signal.
-Our dataset class handles windowing, normalization (fit on source, apply everywhere), and optional data augmentation.
+Time-series anomaly detection operates on windows, that is, fixed-length slices of the signal.
+The dataset class below handles windowing, normalization (fit on source data and applied across all data), and optional data augmentation.
 The DomainAdaptationDataLoader pairs source and target batches for simultaneous training.

 dataset.py